xanderdavies/grok/README.md

 ## Usage

 Calling `python runner.py` replicates the results in the figures.
-Use `python runner.py -h` to see arguments.
+Use `python runner.py -h` to see optional arguments.

 ## Results